lukasniestroj/critical-css/README.md

 ## Configuration

-If you install this extension every CSS file references in typoscript will be loaded asynchronously.
+If you install this extension every CSS file referenced in typoscript will be loaded asynchronously.

 I advice you to mark your "critical" css file with the property critical=1.

 This will exclude the css file from loading asynchronously.
 Otherwise your website users will see a screen flicker based on their connection.

 ## Example